 Previous graduates have gained employment with third party logistics providers, the airline industry, manufacturing companies, retailers, shipping lines, etc. Examples of companies that have recruited graduates in recent years are Kuehne + Nagel, DHL, TNT, Norbert Dentressangle, Maersk Logistics, GIST, Volvo Logistics, Honda, GlaxoSmithKlein, Procter and Gamble and IKEA.
 You will also be equipped for further research (eg Doctoral studies) should you wish to continue in an academic environment.

-Students on the Logistics and Supply Chain Management MSc normally need to attend classes at University on Wednesday, Thursday and Friday during Semester One.
-Days of attendance in Semester Two depend on whether students continue with their studies at Westminster or go to Arnhem and, if staying at Westminster, on their option module choice.
-Semester Two core modules at Westminster are normally scheduled for Wednesday and Friday and the option modules normally run on Tuesday and Thursday.
+Students on the full-time Logistics and Supply Chain Management MSc normally need to attend classes at University on Tuesday to Friday during Semester One.
+In Semester Two attendance is normally on Wednesday, Friday and one other day (dependent on option module chosen).
 Additional events are occasionally scheduled for other days, so students are expected to be available Monday to Friday.
 Please note, this timetable is subject to change.

 Other Logistics and Supply Chain Management courses